 Dissent are (or possibly were) a San Francisco Bay Area collective, numbering at least a dozen members, whose third album, Swap Meet Seers (or Dissent 3: Swap Meet Seers) seems to be the West Coast's answer to British trip-hop, its twelve tracks moving through a series of dreamlike states, often with female French-language vocals (did I hear someone say, "Stereolab"?
 Or, for that matter, "Saint Etienne"?).
 It's perfectly harmless, but also, despite its length, exceedingly dull.
 I think this is music for late-nite kicking back, not rainy Wednesday afternoons, but I shan't be revisiting it later today.

 Noted area producer Matt Henry Cunitz is credited with Mellotron, amongst other elderly 'boards, but it's effectively inaudible, sadly.
-His MySpace blog keeps track of his work (thanks, Henry), but this is one of a handful of entries labelled 'individual track info coming soon'; when/if it does, I'll amend this review.
+His old MySpace blog kept track of his work (thanks, Henry), but this is one of a handful of entries labelled 'individual track info coming soon', so I'm not sure I'll ever find out for sure.
 In the meantime, unless you're of a trip-hop persuasion, you're probably not going to like this: I didn't.

 6 Elefantskovcikadeviser (1971, 35.33) ***/TIntroduktion V/Sigvaldi